kazumakano/hasc_log_formatter.py/README.md

 # Usage
 You can run this formatter as following.
 You can specify config file, source file or directory and target directory with flags.
+`config/default.yaml` will be used if no config file is specified.
 Default source and target directory are `raw/` and `formatted/`.
 ```sh
 python script/format_logs.py [--config PATH_TO_CONFIG_FILE] [--src_file PATH_TO_SRC_FILE] [--src_dir PATH_TO_SRC_DIR] [--tgt_dir PATH_TO_TGT_DIR]